Miss Sallie’s essential kitchen utensils

-When I am cooking cakes I always need a spatulas and I have many which are not all the same quality.
-Try for a mid-range priced spatula, one that bends a little but is not so bendy it doesn’t pick anything up, or one that is so stiff it also wont pick anything from your bowls your best spatula should be firm.
-You can also use the scrapers without a handle and these do come in handy I prefer the flat hard plastic types to the thick silicone ones.
+When I am cooking cakes, I always need a spatula.
+I have many, which are not all of the same quality.
+Try for a mid-range priced spatula.
+Your spatula should bend a little, but it is not so bendy that it doesn’t pick anything up from your bowl.
+Or one that is so stiff is not great to use either.
+My favorite spatula at the moment is from Loyal.
+You can also use the scrapers without a handle.
+These types of spatulas do come in handy.
+I prefer the flat hard plastic types to the thick silicone ones.

-In a professional situation you need to have different colour boards for different foods e.g. red for raw meat, blue for fish, yellow for cooked meat usually you have to have polycarbonate or hard plastic boards and not wood, but honestly if you are not running a commercial business which you need to follow proper food and hygiene practices I would invest in 1 or 2 nice wooden chopping boards and make sure you clean them well after each use to ensure you don’t induce food poisoning to the people you are feeding.
+In a professional situation, you need to have different colored boards.
+Different colors for different foods, e.g. red for raw meat, blue for fish, yellow for cooked meat, etc. Usually, your boards would be made from polycarbonate or hard plastic.
+In a professional situation, your chopping boards would not be made from wood.
+But honestly, if you are not running a commercial business, which you need to follow proper food and hygiene practices, I would invest in a nice wooden chopping board.
+Making sure you clean them well after each use.
+This will ensure you don’t induce food poisoning to the people you are feeding.

 Number 4 untensil:- BOWLS.

-I have always been a buyer of bowls and love little “pinch” bowls and have a large collection. they come in handy when you’re measuring herbs and spices etc where you need little quantities.
-But I also like having good size large bowls for mixing creams, egg meringues and cake batter and biscuit doughs.
-I personally like stainless steel (which you can also use in the microwave). and are better for some activities like tempering chocolate.
+I have always been a buyer of bowls and love little “pinch” bowls.
+Of which i have a large collection.
+They come in handy when you’re measuring herbs and spices etc where you need little quantities.
+But I also like having good size large bowls for mixing creams, egg meringues and cake batters and biscuit doughs.
+Personally like stainless steel (which you can also use in the microwave).
+And are better for some activities like tempering chocolate and beating egg whites.

 Number 5 utensil:- WHISK.